i05nagai/memorandum/language/english.md

     * relating to a two-hundredth anniversary.
 * lapsed catholic
     * A lapsed Catholic is a baptized Catholic who is non-practicing.
 Such a person may still identify as a Catholic and remains a Catholic according to canon law.
+* lapse
+    * n, C
+        * a temporary failure:
+            * a memory lapse
+            * a lapse of concentration
+        * a period of time passing between two things happening:
+            * He turned up again after a lapse of two years.
+    * v
+        * to end legally or officially by not being continued or made effective for a longer period:
 * baptize
 * under the weather
     * express that they're feeling ill or unwell